Skip to content

 MileagePlus earns miles on ticket price, averaging 1.2 to 1.5 cents per mile on redemptions.
 Elite tiers (Silver through Global Services) unlock upgrades, Economy Plus, and United Club access.
 Star Alliance means earning and burning across 25+ partner airlines.
 The new co-branded credit card lineup launched March 2025.

-Free Spirit earns points averaging 1.0 to 1.1 cents each.
-Silver status (2,000 SQPs or 15 segments) gets you a free carry-on and priority boarding.
-Gold adds a checked bag, shortcut boarding, and free seat selection.
-Status can be purchased for $79 to $399.
-Points only redeem on Spirit flights, with one transfer partner: Bilt Rewards at 1:1.
+Free Spirit earned points averaging 1.0 to 1.1 cents each.
+Silver status (2,000 SQPs or 15 segments) got you a free carry-on and priority boarding.
+Gold added a checked bag, shortcut boarding, and free seat selection.
+Status could be purchased for $79 to $399.
+Points redeemed only on Spirit flights, with one transfer partner: Bilt Rewards at 1:1.

 For frequent flyers earning status, MileagePlus provides dramatically more value.
-Free Spirit Silver’s carry-on perk is useful for regular Spirit travelers, partially offsetting the fee structure, but the two programs aren’t comparable beyond that.
+Free Spirit Silver’s carry-on perk was useful for regular Spirit travelers and partially offset the fee structure, but the two programs were never comparable beyond that, and Free Spirit is now defunct.

 Winner: loyalty value